 Just a note: different organizations will handle merging differently.
 GitHub has added the ability to “Squash and Merge” directly in the PR merging process.
 As a Carpentry maintainer, I suggest you not use the “squash and merge” feature because the “squash” will mean all the commits in the current PR will be “squashed” into a single commit, and since a commit will be assigned a Name and E-mail, the one assigned to the squashed commit will be you, the maintainer, not the contributor, i.e., you will loose attribution.

-There are so many small details about being a maintainer people don’t realize until they’ve accepted the role.
+There are so many small details about being a maintainer people do not realize until they’ve accepted the role.
 But treat it as a great learning opportunity!
 If you’ve done instructor training, the core Git concepts are there, practice will lead to mastery.
 What better way to practice than working on a massive open-source project with 100s of contributors?

 You won’t be a maintainer on your own, there’s always someone who will be there to help you out.